abhiguptame/CSharp-Design-Patterns/README.md

 > All about treating a group of objects and a single object as the same, while they can be different.

+## Chain of Responsibility:
+* Gang of Four:
+> - Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+> - Chains the receiving objects and passes the request along the chain until an object handles it.

+> Passing on the responsibility of a task from one object to another, and so forth, until an object accepts the responsibility and completes it.